-Broadband planning requires involvement from many people with a broad range of skillsets, including data analytics, program management, budget planning, and technical expertise.
+Planning requires involvement from many people with a broad range of skillsets, including data analytics, program management, budget planning, and technical expertise.
 Use this guide as a resource to identify which skills may be valuable.

-Relationships: What existing community relationships may help facilitate broadband planning?
+Relationships: What existing community relationships may help facilitate your planning efforts?

-Broadband planning is a community-wide effort that will rely on existing and new relationships.
-Consider relationships your community has with utilities companies, the Tribal Historic Preservation Office, the Tribal Employment Rights Office, community anchor institutions, government agencies, network providers, and other relevant groups.
+Planning is a community-wide effort that will rely on existing and new relationships.
+Consider relationships your community has with utilities companies, the school board/education community, community anchor institutions, government agencies, network providers, and other relevant groups.
+Reach outside of the "usual suspects" and consider who else will be affected by this plan.

-Funding: Are funds available for broadband planning?
+Funding: Are funds available for high-speed Internet planning?

-Broadband planning is a capital-intensive effort that may require your tribal entity to apply for funding to support implementation.
-Tribal entities should consider funding from multiple sources, including but not limited to: grants, philanthropic contributions, and private-public partnerships.
+Planning can be a capital-intensive effort that may require your community to apply for funding to support implementation.
+Local leaders should consider funding from multiple sources, including but not limited to grants, philanthropic contributions, and private-public partnerships.

-Local Context: What elements of your local tribal norms affect broadband planning?
+Local Context: What elements of your community goals and priorities affect planning?

-Competing community priorities or other aspects specific to your tribal community may impact the timing or speed of broadband plan implementation.
+Consider state or community goals and that may impact the timing or speed of the implementation of your plan.

-Assemble a Team
+1 Assemble a Team

-Build a team with the skills needed to accomplish your broadband goals.
+Build a team with the skills needed to accomplish your goals.

-- Figure out what skills you need on your team to be successful - Identify people to join your team - Select a team member to lead your broadband project
+- Figure out what skills you need on your team to be successful - Identify people to join your team - Select a team member to lead your high-speed Internet project

-Build a Team that Matches Your Goals
+Build a Team that Matches Your Goals -

-The composition of your broadband team should reflect what your community is trying to enable with broadband.
+The composition of your team should reflect what your community is trying to accomplish.
 The sample goals below show how what you are trying to accomplish may affect who is on your planning team.